four & random(four)

 random(four) takes the base code from four and substitutes randomized inputs for the tezos price data.
 In developing this project, I tried to keep random(four) closely linked to four while still allowing for sufficient variation.

 One aspect that is not considered a trait is how the inputs (which replaced the tezos price data) are derived.
 All price data was replaced with a random number which then had one of various functions applied to it, including the incredibly useful functions from easings.net.
-The choice of function is what results in more/less blending of the years/colors, as seen in some of the examples below.
-In addition, the volume data was replaced by a random gaussian, building off of the previous day's data to encourage consistency while allowing for big shifts.

 color combination